YCNi/LIFT/README.md

 In config.py, you can enter information regarding traffic dynamics, driving behavioral parameters, network layout, inflow demand, and post-processing setups.
 The parameters of the traffic model, including effective vehicle length, free-flow speed, backward wave speed, start-up reaction time, saturation flow, also need to be defined there.

 ### Model
 model.py contains the model implemention.
-The model description can be found in the paper below.
+The model description can be found in the research paper at the bottom of the this README.md.

 ### Post-processing and visualization
 The post-processing and visualization includes the evolutions of link density and path-mean speed.